ann04ka/ann04ka/README.md

 - Hi, I’m @ann04ka
-- I’m interested in computer vision, data analysis and a little bit hardware programming 👀
+- I’m interested in computer vision, NLP, data analysis and a little bit hardware programming 👀
 - Radio engineer in the field of computer vision

 <!---